 Now you have all of your equipment, it is time to eat the ramen!
 In Japan, they say “Itadakimasu” which marks the beginning of a meal, and loosely translates to ‘bon appétit’.

-If you’ve ever noticed, Japanese people usually eat ramen really quickly.
+If you’ve ever noticed, Japanese people usually eat ramen really quickly (see also, ‘What do the Japanese Say Before Eating?‘).
 This is because it is meant to be eaten quickly, as the noodles will lose any elasticity.

 The noodles are eaten quickly, with the noodles essentially being eaten in big amounts.
 The broth is then slurped afterwards.
 You know you’re eating ramen correctly if the broth is still hot, and you are sweating at the end!